-THE DHARMA FLOWER SUTRA SEEN THROUGH
+THE DHARMA FLOWER SUTRA (Lotus Sutra) SEEN THROUGH THE ORAL TRANSMISSION OF NICHIREN DAISHŌNIN

 ω

-The Sixth Chapter on the Disclosure of the Future
+The Disclosure of the Future Record

 1, 2, 3, 4 (Important points)